rubyreferences/rubyref/jekyll/language/methods-call.md

 this document uses parenthesis when arguments are present to avoid confusion.

 This section only covers calling methods.
-See also the [syntax documentation on defining methods](/language/methods-def.md).
+See also the <a href='/language/methods-def.md' class='remote' target='_blank'>syntax documentation on defining methods</a>.

 ## Receiver